 Contact sellers through eBay and ask them to bundle purchases and shipping to get better deals.

-It’s setup this way so I can easily grab a small box and jump in someone else’s boat and have everything I need, or in the event I decide to head off on foot and do some shore fishing I can pack light.
+It’s set up this way so I can easily grab a small box and jump in someone else’s boat and have everything I need, or in the event, I decided to head off on foot and do some shore fishing I can pack light.

 Having a nice organized system that’s light and portable is critical regardless of whether you’re fishing from a boat or from shore.